-Name of wastewater treatment provider for this site: What is the estimated sewage flow to be generated by the project, measured in Millions of Gallons Per Day (MGD)?
-0.17 MGD Is sufficient wastewater treatment capacity available to serve this proposed project? Υ If no, are there any current plans to expand existing wastewater treatment capacity?
-If there are plans to expand existing wastewater treatment capacity, briefly describe below: If sewer line extension is required to serve this project, how much additional line (in miles) will be required?
-Land Transportation How much traffic volume is expected to be generated by the proposed development, in peak lour vehicle trips per day?
-(If only an alternative measure of volume is available, please provide.) /253 pm peak Has a traffic study been performed to determine whether or not transportation or access improvements will be needed to serve this project? Υ If yes, has a copy of the study been provided to the local government?
+Name of wastewater treatment provider for this site: RM Clayton What is the estimated sewage flow to be generated by the project, measured in Millions of Gallons Per Day (MGD)?
+0.17 MGD Is sufficient wastewater treatment capacity available to serve this proposed project?
+Y If no, are there any current plans to expand existing wastewater treatment capacity?
+If there are plans to expand existing wastewater treatment capacity, briefly describe below: If sewer line extension is required to serve this project, how much additional line (in miles) will be required juired?
+Land Transportation How much traffic volume is expected to be generated by the proposed development, in peak hour vehicle trips per day?
+(If only an alternative measure of volume is available, please provide.)
+253 pm peak las a traffic study been performed to determine whether or not transportation or access mprovements will be needed to serve this project?
 If yes, has a copy of the study been provided to the local government?
 If transportation improvements are needed to serve this project, please describe below: Please refer to the traffic study prepared by Kimley-Horn and Associates.
 Solid Waste Disposal How much solid waste is the project expected to generate annually (in tons)?
-670 Tons Is sufficient landfill capacity available to serve this proposed project? Υ If no, are there any current plans to expand existing landfill capacity?
+670 Tons Is sufficient landfill capacity available to serve this proposed project?
+Y If no, are there any current plans to expand existing landfill capacity?
 If there are plans to expand existing landfill capacity, briefly describe below: Will any hazardous waste be generated by the development?
-If yes, please explain below: N Stormwater Management What percentage of the site is projected to be impervious surface once the proposed development has been constructed?
-Is the site located in a water supply watershed?
-If yes, list the watershed(s) name(s) below: , Describe any measures proposed (such as buffers, detention or retention ponds, pervious parimpacts on stormwater management: king areas) to mitigate th e project's Environmental Quality Is the development located within, or likely to affect any of the following: 1.
+If yes, please explain below: N Stormwater Management What percentage of the site is projected to be impervious surface once the proposed development has as been constructe d?
+85% Is the site located in a water supply watershed?
+N If yes, list the watershed(s) name(s) below: Describe any measures proposed (such as buffers, detention or retention ponds, pervious parking areas) to mitigate the project's impacts on stormwater management: Environmental Quality Is the development located within, or likely to affect any of the following: 1.
 Water supply watersheds?
 N 2.
 Significant groundwater recharge areas?
 N 3.
 Wetlands?
 N 4.
 Protected mountains?
 N 5.
 Protected river corridors?
-N If you answered yes to any question 1-5 above, describe how the identified resource(s) may be e affected below: J Has the legal government implemented environmental regulations consistent with the Department of Natural Resources' Pules for Environmental Planning Criteria?
-Y
+N If you answered yes to any question 1-5 above, describe how the identified resource(s) may be affect ted below: , Has the local government implemented environmental regulations consistent with the Department of for Environmental Planning Criteria?
+Natural Resources ' Rules Y